Child in Time

-"Child in Time" is a song by English rock band Deep Purple, taken from their fourth studio album, Deep Purple in Rock, released in mid-1970.
-The track is loosely inspired by the Cold War and runs over ten minutes.
+"Child in Time" is a song by English rock band Deep Purple, released on their fourth studio album, Deep Purple in Rock in 1970.
+It is the longest track on the album, running over ten minutes.
+The song's lyrics are loosely inspired by the Cold War.
+The song is notable for showcasing singer Ian Gillan's full vocal range, and the instrumental interplay section between guitarist Ritchie Blackmore and organist Jon Lord.

 History and characteristics

 Ian Gillan said that the organ riff in "Child in Time" is based on It's a Beautiful Day's 1969 song "Bombay Calling".
 It's a Beautiful Day in return borrowed Purple's "Wring That Neck" and turned it into "Don and Dewey" on their second album Marrying Maiden (1970).
 The song started with organist Jon Lord playing "Bombay Calling", which the band then re-arranged and changed the structure.
 Gillan had never heard the original song, and created lyrics about the Cold War to fit the music, later saying it "reflected the mood of the moment".
 The band then worked out instrumental lines to accompany this.

+Gillan is quoted as saying that the song was created "using the Cold War as the theme", adding "the words came easily because we were all aware of the nuclear threat looming over us at what was probably the height of the Cold War."

 With themes of war and inhumanity, the song is regarded as a heavy metal anthem and an example of art rock.

-A staple of the Deep Purple live concerts in 1970–73 and later after their initial reunion tours of 1985 and 1987–88, the song was not featured regularly at concerts after 1995.
-It was re-added to the setlist for the band's 2002 European tour, with its final appearance in Deep Purple's live set was at Kharkiv's Opera Theatre's scene in March of that year.
+The first live recording was in September 1969, almost a year before the release of Deep Purple in Rock, during the performance of Concerto for Group and Orchestra.
+The recording was not included on the original album, but was later released in 1977 on the Powerhouse compilation album.

-A live version appeared on the 1972 live album Made in Japan.
-Other live versions can be found on the Scandinavian Nights/Live in Stockholm live album, recorded in September 1970 and the BBC recordings released as Deep Purple In Concert.
+Other live versions can be found on the 1972 live album Made in Japan, the Scandinavian Nights/Live in Stockholm live album, recorded in September 1970 and the BBC recordings released as Deep Purple In Concert.
 Gillan also featured a live jazz influenced version of the song in his Ian Gillan Band project of the late 1970s on Live at the Budokan album.

+A staple of the Deep Purple live concerts in 1970–73 and later after their initial reunion tours of 1985, 1987–88, and 1993, the song was not featured regularly at concerts after 1995.
+It was re-added to the setlist for the band's 2002 European tour, with its final appearance in Deep Purple's live set being at Kharkiv's Opera Theatre in March of that year.

-A shortened version, with vocals by Candice Night and preceded and followed by their instrumental "Mond Tanz", appeared on the Blackmore's Night album The Village Lanterne.
+A shortened version of "Child in Time", with vocals by Candice Night and preceded and followed by their instrumental "Mond Tanz", appeared on the 2006 Blackmore's Night album The Village Lanterne.